vechain-energy/openlogin-transaction/README.md

+This project displays how to connect a user to the Blockchain using social credentials.

-- sign in with a social account
+1. Users will sign in with Web3Auth
-- build a transaction and sign int
-- submit transaction to network
+1. Web3Auth provides access to a private key in a save session
+1. The private key is used to generte, sign & submit a test transaction

 # Scripts